NVIDIA/aistore/docs/authn.md

 ### Promote

-Promote sources must be under the hard-coded path `/var/lib/ais/promote` on the target.
+Every promote source must be named by an absolute path under the hard-coded `/var/lib/ais/promote` root on the target.
+A system administrator can place local files and directories there or mount a file share beneath the root.
-Symlinks are allowed -- AIStore ACLs protect only against the API surface.
+Symbolic links are not supported as promote sources.

-System admins with the ability to create symlinks may pre-create them and API requests can then promote from those paths.
+`PROMOTE` permits reading supported sources beneath this administrator-managed root.
+With `--delete-src`, it also permits deleting source files selected by the request.
+Use read-only mounts when deletion must not be possible, and do not allow untrusted local users to modify the root or create entries beneath it.

-However, API users are not granted access to create symlinks or promote any data directly from outside `/var/lib/ais/promote`, regardless of AIStore role.
+The AIStore API does not create mounts.
+Regardless of AIStore role, an API request must name a path under `/var/lib/ais/promote`.

 AuthN requires a single `PROMOTE` check — from the bucket ACL, or from the cluster ACL when there is no bucket entry.
 `PROMOTE` is a standalone permission, granted separately from `rw`.